 Cities across the world need to stop urban sprawl and focus on a programme of re-naturalisation and sustainable development.
 We are a group of architects, designers and scientists working together to discover ways in which we can heal the damage brought about by the industrial revolution and take us back into the future.
 Biotechnology and smart technologies can allow us to create developments and live lifestyles that don't rely on fossil fuels.
 Bio-design harnesses living materials, whether they are cultured tissues or plants, and embodies the dream of organic design: watching objects grow and, after the first impulse, letting nature, the best among all engineers and architects, run its course.
 It goes without saying that when the materials of design are not plastics, wood, ceramics, or glass, but rather living beings or living tissues, the implications of every project reach far beyond the form/function equation and any idea of comfort, modernity, or progress.
 Design transcends its traditional boundaries and aims straight at the core of the moral sphere.

-Imagine you arrive at the desired destination and you are ready to build and live in your house.
+From Svetlana: Imagine you arrive at the desired destination and you are ready to build and live in your house.
 What could that be like in the future?
 We believe that the living matter will change the way we think of homes and how we design and build things.
 The reasons for this are two fundamental properties: first, is that living matter is a programmable material in other words the instructions for the shape, size, colour, pattern or behaviour can be encoded in its DNA and second that living matter is a manufacturing technology, which means that hypothetically any product can be manufactured renewably, quickly and on demand.
 However, using these properties we can go beyond simply producing materials.
 It has been recently shown that cells can be programmed to alert and heal you when you are ill.
 For example, Martin Fussenegger's group has built programmed cells that can detect disease-relevant metabolites in the blood and trigger the production of therapeutic compounds.
 In mice, these biosensors successfully staved off gout and obesity, and treated the skin disease psoriasis1 ('Living pills').

 In spite of progress in the field of biotechnology one question still remains, is it possible to decentralise the whole of industry including the petrochemical industry through using living matter.
 Answering this question will illuminate how we perceive the realm of possibilities.
 One could imagine having our needs met locally and completely independent from centralised industry including being able to build a house from living matter in perfect harmony with the nature."